hari-shanke-reddy/next-auth-otp/README.md

-i have not implemented any routing just go to the path and check them . in few days ill be implementing security features and proper routing
+i have not implemented any routing just go to the path and check them . in few days ill be implementing  proper routing